UNSW-oceanography/Useful_science_docs/ocean_heat_buget_roms.md

 About the air-sea heat flux in [ROMS forum](https://www.myroms.org/forum/viewtopic.php?t=2420).
 Because the air-sea heat flux is applied as the surface boundary condition to temp_vdiff and so is already included in the vertical divergence.
 > If you vertically integrate temp_vdiff = d/dz*(K_v*dT/dz) between the limits z = -h and z = zeta then you should simply get K_v*dT/dz |z = zeta minus K_v*dT/dz |z = -h which is shflux/(Cp*rho0) minus 0.

+The small differences is likelly due to the wrong Cp value used here, that was an approximation.
+The proper value used in the model can be found in [Good practices when analysing the data](#specific-heat-capacity).

 ```python
 Cp = 4181.3